ash-project/ash/documentation/topics/what-is-ash.md

 > #### Model your domain, derive the rest {: .info}
 > Ash derives significant portions of your application directly from your resources, with little to no effort required.
 This allows you to focus on what matters most: your business logic.
-> We leverages the best of the Elixir ecosystem under the hood, providing a single unified tool-chain for our users.
+> We leverage the best of the Elixir ecosystem under the hood, providing a single unified tool-chain for our users.

 ---